Download progression document

 If the children in your setting are not yet ready to count, you could put the marbles/stones they you put into each container onto a plate so that the children can compare the amounts this way.

-We have put together some useful information about the science of water displacement to accompany this activity.
+We have put together some useful information about the science of marine engineering to accompany this activity.
 Don’t worry, this is for your information only and to help you answer any questions children may have.
 We don’t expect you to explain this to the children in your setting!

 When an object goes into the water, whether it sinks or floats, it takes up some of the water’s space, and the water is displaced (moves out of the way).
 When we half-filled our container with water and added stones to it, the water couldn’t go down or sideways as the container was in the way, so it has to go upwards.
 We could see the water level rise as the stones took up space in the water.